paepke/emencia-django-newsletter/README.rst

 This command will launch the newsletters who need to be launched accordingly to the credits of the SMTP server of the newsletter.
 That's mean that not all newsletters will be expedied at the end of the command because if you use a public SMTP server you can be banished temporarly if you reach the sending limit.
-To avoid banishment all the newsletters are not sended in the same time and immediately.
+To avoid banishment all the newsletters are not sent at the same time or immediately.

-So it is recommanded to create a **cronjob** for launching this command every hours for example.
+So it is recommended to create a **cronjob** for launching this command every hours for example.

 Installation
 ============